ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ```

 **Motor Integration**
-- **Propulsion**: In the Open Challenge, two propulsion motors (`motor_b` on `OUTPUT_D` and another on `OUTPUT_C`) are coupled to a single gear, which connected to a LEGO differential (1:1 ratio), powering two rear **LEGO Tire 49.5 x 20** wheels.
+- **Propulsion**: In the Open Challenge, two propulsion motors (`motor_b` on `OUTPUT_D` and another on `OUTPUT_C`) are coupled to a single gear, which is connected to a LEGO differential (1:1 ratio), powering two rear **LEGO Tire 49.5 x 20** wheels.
 In the Obstacle Challenge, the second motor’s gear is removed, and a single motor drives the differential directly, ensuring reliable torque transfer with no slippage in 90% of tests.
 - **Steering**: The steering motor (`motor_a`) drives a rack-and-pinion system, adjusting the front wheels with 1° precision.
 The system is mounted with LEGO Technic beams for rigidity.
 - **Mechanical Stability**: The LEGO chassis, shown in `3d-files/robot_complete.io`, secures motors to minimize vibration at 0.25 m/s.
 Weight symmetry (50% front, 50% rear) ensures balance during sharp turns.